x3mEr/NIXIE_clock/README.md

 		3. rewind in order of number;
 		4. rewind in order of cathode.
 	- Hold "-" - turn the "glitches" on/off.
-	- Hold "+" - turn the "show temp/hum" on/off./
+	- Hold "+" - turn the "show temp/hum" on/off.

+**Issues**

+- [ ] alarm security issue.

+Clock synchronizes with RTC every half an hour.
+Let clock is couple of minutes slow.
+So after synchronization, these couple of minutes will be skipped.
+The alarm could be set in these skipped time.
+Some checking flag and timer should be added.
+This situation is very unlikely since clock is quite precise.
+So I don't bother.